Course Outline

 Description

-Recognising genre as integral to the production, marketing, and reception of screen content, this course develops your understanding of narrative form and genre film.
-You will explore these in consideration of aesthetic, technological and industrial imperatives, as well as broader social and cultural contexts.
-You will examine a breadth of films and genres, including films and movements that revolutionised cinema, contemplate how technological developments continue to transform filmmaking and apply this knowledge to your own screen production practice.
+This course develops your understanding of film narrative and genre film.
+You will explore film genres and their aesthetic, technological and industrial imperatives, as well as broader social and cultural contexts.
+You will examine a breadth of films, genres, and movements, contemplate how technological developments continue to transform filmmaking, and apply this knowledge to your own screen production practice.

 How will this course be delivered?